firelight-cs/HackathonHuita/README.md

 ├── requirements.txt              # List of Python dependencies (e.g., scikit-learn, xgboost)
 └── xgboost_model.ipynb           # Notebook using XGBoost for modeling and evaluation
 ```

+The **data/ folder is not included** in this repository due to:
+- Large file sizes (heavy-weighted datasets)
+- Potential sensitivity of raw data

 ## 🚀 Setup Instructions